walterbender/convert/README.md

 What is this?
 =============

-Convert is a measurement units converter activity for the Sugar desktop.
+Convert is a measurement units converter activity.

 Convert accepts an input unit, an output unit, and an input value.
 Convert then displays the result of conversion.

 How to use?
 ===========

-Convert is part of the Sugar desktop.
+Convert is not part of the Sugar desktop, but can be added.
 Please refer to;

 * [How to Get Sugar on sugarlabs.org](https://sugarlabs.org/),
 * [How to use Sugar](https://help.sugarlabs.org/),
-* [Download Convert using Browse](https://activities.sugarlabs.org/), search for `Convert`, then download, and;
+* [Download Convert using Browse](https://activities.sugarlabs.org/), search for `Convert`, then download.

 How to upgrade?
 ===============